 The board has considered input received from various stakeholder groups through face-to-face meetings and an online survey about what leadership qualities should be sought in a new superintendent.
 This input also is helping to form interview questions.

 The goal is to be prepared to announce a lone finalist on Wednesday, Oct.
 30, 2019.
 In fact, the October regular Board meeting has been rescheduled for Oct.
-30; it will follow the announcement that will be presented in a special meeting.
-According to state statute, a 21-day waiting period will commence at that time.
+30. According to state statute, a 21-day waiting period will commence at that time.
 At the conclusion of that waiting period, the Board will finalize the superintendent’s contract, then a starting date will be determined.